TOGoS/TJFetcher/README.md

 - ```-repo @<file>``` - Add repositories listed in the named file to the repository list.
 - ```-debug``` - Be verbose

+For example usage, see [Makefile](./Makefile), which uses TJFetcher to fetch some utilities in order to compress itself.